 Remove your jam from the heat, place it on your clean-towel workspace, and skim off the foam using a metal spoon.

 Remove one jar from the simmering canner, being sure to pour the hot water from the jar back into said canner.
 Place jar on the towel.

 Ladle in some hot jam leaving ¼” head-space.
-Remove any air bubbles and adjust head space if needed.
+Remove any air bubbles and adjust the headspace if needed.
 Wipe off the rim of the jar, place a lid on it, and twist the ring on until it’s fingertip tight.
 Return it to the simmering water in the canner.
-Repeat this process until the all the jam is in jars.
+Repeat this process until all the jam is in jars.

 Once all the jars are in the canner, make sure they are still covered with water.
 If not, add some more water to the pot.
 Bring the water to a full rolling boil.

 Once it’s boiling, here’s how long you need to process, depending on your location: